coggro/resume/README.md

 ##### _October 2017 to December 2017_

+- Aided SHS's burgeoning IT team as the first developer they'd ever hired
-- Modified and deployed a new e-commerce website
+- Modified and deployed a new e-commerce website by liaising with 3rd party CMS developers
-- Helped establish new task management and support helpdesk workflows
+- Helped establish new task management and support helpdesk workflows to support customers during the launch of their new web store

 ---